 We keep hearing that the economy is in a “jobless recovery.”
 What’s holding American companies back?
 Why aren’t they hiring more people?

 You don’t have to be a doctrinaire conservative to realize this.
-The Economist, the London-based news weekly - and a supporter of President Obama’s candidacy in 2008 - highlights the problem in its latest cover story, “Overregulated America.”
-They note the irony: “The home of laissez-faire is being suffocated by excessive and badly written regulation.”
+The Economist, the London-based news weekly -- and a supporter of President Obama's candidacy in 2008 -- highlights the problem in its latest cover story, “Over-regulated America.”
+And they note the irony: "The home of laissez-faire is being suffocated by excessive and badly written regulation."

-Mr. Obama also has emphasized the problem.
+President Obama also has emphasized the problem.
 The “rules have gotten out of balance,” he said in a speech last year, resulting in “a chilling effect on growth and jobs.”
-When the National Federation of Independent Businesses asked small-business owners in December to name their single biggest problem, 19 percent cited regulations and red tape - up from 15 percent a year ago.
+When the National Federation of Independent Businesses asked small business owners in December to name their single biggest problem, 19 percent cited regulations and red tape -- up from 15 percent a year ago.
 That’s more than any other category except for “poor sales.”

 Regulations add $10,585 in costs per employee, according to a study for the Small Business Administration.
 With a price tag like that, it’s no wonder hiring has taken a hit in the midst of a fragile recovery.

 3) Sept.
-15: New fuel efficiency and, yes, emissions standards go into effect for combination tractors, heavy-duty pickups and vans, and vocational vehicles (like transit buses and refuse trucks).
+15: New fuel efficiency and, yes, emissions standards go into effect for combination tractors, heavy-duty pickups and vans, and vocational vehicles.
 The rule is expected to drive up prices for trucks by up to $6,000.
 And who does the added burden fall most heavily on?
 Small, independent owner-operators of trucks.
 Annual cost: $606.9 million.